mpvolt/Ordinals-License-Tool/README.md

 # Bitcoin Licence Tool

-This Project contains tool for creating on-chain software licenses using Bitcoin Ordinals.
+This Project is designed to create on-chain software licenses using Bitcoin Ordinals.
 A software license exists inside the OP_RETURN field of a UTXO

 A software license contains json that matches the following: